Lifeng-Liang/DbEntry/doc/en/DataAccess/SQLStatement.md

 An identity means start with English character or underline, follow English character or number of 0 to 9 or underline.
 And it allows space or tab in the begin or end.
 Otherwise it is not an identity.

-If you find the auto check doesn¡¯t work well, you can specify it in code like this:
+If you find the auto check doesn't work well, you can specify it in code like this:

 ````c#
 SqlStatement Sql = new SqlStatement(